mellyeliu/stylex-redesign/README.md

-  # Styling System Documentation
+  # StyleX Website (Copy)

-  This is a code bundle for Styling System Documentation.
-The original project is available at https://www.figma.com/design/6AYVX8SHPRULsjb1PdClwm/Styling-System-Documentation.
+  This is a code bundle for StyleX Website (Copy).
+The original project is available at https://www.figma.com/design/1ltcZcvSeZn7ZPxD2PbazM/StyleX-Website--Copy-.

   ## Running the code